Google Shopping has some of the highest potential to generate massive sales. We’re not kidding.

-The simplest option that Google gives you is to register a Google sheet on Google Merchant Center.
+The simplest option that Google gives you is to register a Google Sheet on Google Merchant Center.
 You can set this up by going to your Merchant Center account, going to the products menu, and adding a new feed:

 After you click the plus sign, you’ll be asked to specify your target country and destination:

 Next, you’ll have to specify what kind of feed you want to create.
-One of those options is to use a Google sheet.
+One of those options is to use a Google Sheet.

 Last, you get the option of whether you want the Merchant Center to hook you up with a product template or select an existing Google Sheet.

-I recommend checking the option to create an upload schedule, because Google requires your full product feed to be submitted at least every 30 days, even if your inventory doesn’t change that often.
+I recommend checking the option to create an upload schedule because Google requires your full product feed to be submitted at least every 30 days, even if your inventory doesn’t change that often.
 If your inventory changes a lot, Google allows you to upload your full feed up to four times a day.

 For an easier time filling in all this data, you can download a CSV from your online shopping cart platform.
 You can also use feed rules.

-The Google Merchant Center also gives you an extra option to help speed up your way to a complete, accurate product feed: feed rules.
+The Google Merchant Center also gives you an extra option to help speed up your way to a complete, accurate product feed: Feed rules.